 - Take advantage of campus resources available on campus

 If a professor has submitted an Early Alert report for a student, you will receive an email to the student’s @student.gsu.edu address.
 If you receive an email from [email protected], here are the next steps:

 - Read all correspondence regarding the Early Alert notification carefully.

-- Make an appointment with an Academic Coach by email at [email protected] or by phone at 404-413-2696.
-During your meeting with an Academic Coach, you’ll work together to assess the individual’s academic strengths, weaknesses and factors that impede academic progress.
+- Make an appointment with a Student Success Coach by email at [email protected] or by phone at 404-413-2696.
+During your meeting with a Student Success Coach, you’ll work together to assess the individual’s academic strengths, weaknesses and factors that impede academic progress.
 Then, you’ll determine strategies and next steps for getting back on track and which academic resources are available to you.